-45 Wisconsin Department of Natural Resources (DNR).
+54 Wisconsin Department of Natural Resources (DNR).
 2022.
 "Milwaukee Wisconsin Heat Watch Report."
 Madison, WI: Wisconsin Department of Natural Resources.
 Summer.

-- Neighborhoods with high percent tree canopy retain less heat throughout the day - Parks create spillover cooling effect for some surrounding blocks - Large paved areas such as commercial districts can create spillover hot spots
+- Parks create spillover cooling effect for some surrounding blocks - Large paved areas such as commercial districts can create spillover hot spots

 Social vulnerability factors including poverty, disability, and age are correlated with worse outcomes during extreme heat events.
 Additionally, neighborhoods with diverse lived experiences and access to resources, such as those who speak languages other than English or areas with low concentration of vehicle ownership, can impair the effectiveness of adaptive responses like emergency cooling centers.
 For example, if residents cannot access cooling centers, or aren't sufficiently notified about heat risks using appropriate translations, protective actions may not be taken that otherwise could have.
-Unfortunately, many indicators of social vulnerability are compounded in the County's urban core, alongside the most intense UHI effects and the least resilient infrastructure (Figure 9).
+Unfortunately, many indicators of social vulnerability are compounded in the county's urban core, alongside the most intense UHI effects and the least resilient infrastructure (Figure 12).

-Figure 9.
+Figure 12.
 Three indicators of social vulnerability to heat waves show several concentrations of exposure within the inner urban neighborhoods that also experience the greatest UHI impacts.
 Neighborhoods in central, north, and south Milwaukee City show some of the highest concentrations of exposure.
 Source: CDC.
-2022
+2022b